Client / Project Sponsor

 No/low code platform

-Thus, it helped us achieve the 'zero dollar impact' while allowing staff to make changes in the tool or add new features without any coding expertise.
+Thus, we were able to achieve the 'zero dollar impact'.
+While allowing staff to update/change the tool without requiring any coding knowledge.

 Note: Currently, it supports English to Spanish